hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/451_historical_evolution_of_india.md

 caste and exclusive priesthood, and against belief in permanent souls.
 It never attempted to destroy that religion, or overturn the social order.
-It introduced a vigorous method by organising a class of Sannyâsins into a strong monastic brotherhood, and the Brahmavâdinis into a body of nuns — by introducing images of saints in the place of altar-fires.
+It introduced a vigorous method by organising a class of Sannyāsins into a strong monastic brotherhood, and the Brahmavādinis into a body of nuns — by introducing images of saints in the place of altar-fires.